Mansi people: History

-The ancestors of the Mansi people populated the areas west of the Urals.
+The ancestors of the Mansi populated the areas west of the Urals.
 Mansi findings have been unearthed in the vicinity of Perm.
 In the first millennium BC, they expanded to Western Siberia, where they assimilated with the native inhabitants.
-Other researchers say that the Khanty people originated in the south Ural steppe and moved northwards into their current location in about 500 AD.
+Other researchers say that the Khanty originated in the south Ural steppe and moved northwards into their current location in about 500 AD.

 As per the Primary Chronicle, Uleb Ragnvaldsson, the posadnik of Novgorod, led a war party to conquer Yugra, the historical homeland of the Khanty (Ostyaks) and Mansi (Voguls).
 Ragnvaldsson was defeated near Syktyvkar, as the Mansi still inhabited large areas west of the Urals.
 This is one of the first records of Novgorod and later the unified Russian state claiming dominance over a land where they had no or negligible presence.

 Some Russian historians claim that Yugra were subjugated during the 12th century, but historical records show that Russian power was only established in the middle of the 18th century.
-Most likely, the Khanty people were not initially aware they had been claimed as subjects of Novgorod or Russia, and their "new" masters were not aware of who their subordinates were.
+Most likely, the Khanty were not initially aware they had been claimed as subjects of Novgorod or Russia, and their "new" masters were not aware of who their subordinates were.

 During the Middle Ages, it is possible that the Mansi considered the eastern territories of the Novgorod Republic and the Grand Principality of Moscow as their own.
 Russian folklore identifies the people of Yugra as being bloodthirsty, as natives of Yugra may have made raids into areas controlled by Novgorod or Moscow.
 The 15th to 17th centuries were the height of the Mansi conducting war parties on Russian lands.
 The Mansi principalities' leaders had sworn allegiance to the Russian tsar; however they did interpret this differently from the Russians.
 Mansi lords used these sworn allegiances to convince local Mansi populations that they were direct subjects of the Russian supreme leader, and hence had full right to punish Russian nobility for their wrongdoings.
 Raids and war parties against Russian nobility created confusion in the regions near the Ural Mountains.
 As a result, they were also popular with Russian peasants, as they gave them freedom to improve their lives by stealing with a "permit" from the tsar whatever they wished from the nobility.

 During the 15th and 17th centuries, there were many conflicts among natives of Yugra in which sometimes Moscow was involved, but from the 17th century, Russia became the dominant power.
 There were many conflicts where the Mansi fought against the Khanty, Nenets, Tatars or Russians, changing allies as fit their needs.